MomomeYeah/TicTacToe-Bot/README.md

 ~~~~
 {
-    "merknaraURL": <URL of Merkanara server>,
+    "merkneraURL": <URL of Merknera server>,
-    "token": <Your Merknara token>,
+    "token": <Your Merknera token>,
     "hostPort": <Local port your Bot should listen on>,
     "endpointURL": <URL your Bot is listening on>,
     "botname": <Name of your Bot>,